lume/lume/README.md

 SamsaraJS doesn't have any opinions about content, only presentation.
 It moves rectangles around the screen — what you do inside those rectangles is up to you.
 It doesn’t include any support for routing, server syncing, templating or data-binding; there are plenty of other great frameworks for that.
 If we don’t play nicely with your tools, let us know and we will do our best to improve.
+Integrations with MVC frameworks like Backbone and React are on the roadmap.

 **tl;dr** If you've ever wanted the opacity of a nav bar to respond to the displacement of a hamburger menu which responds to a user's swipe gesture, then you might want to clone this repo.